Adult Classes and Workshops

 Instructor: Gustavo Barceloni

-Wednesdays, April 2, 2025 – June 11, 2025 (no class 4/23) – 6:30 – 9:30 PM
+Wednesdays, July 2, 2025 – August 20, 2025 – 6:30 – 9:30 PM

 This class is for intermediate and advanced potters who are comfortable with throwing and handbuilding and are looking to greatly expand their skills and knowledge.
 Students will be introduced to advanced handbuilding and throwing techniques, the basics of glaze chemistry, additives to clay, basic plaster mold making and slip casting, and mixed-media ceramics.
 Students will come up with their own projects with support from their instructor along the way.
 Students must be 18 or older to participate.